-With my colleagues at Intel and Intel Labs, I’m working on Prospect, a compiler for the Julia programming language that attempts to bridge this productivity-efficiency gap in scientific computing.
-Prospect discovers and exploits the implicit parallelism in source programs that use parallel programming patterns.
-For the most part, these patterns are already present in standard Julia, so programmers can use Prospect to compile Julia programs with only minor changes to source code.
-Our results show that Prospect enables 5-100x speedup over MATLAB and 10-250x speedup over plain Julia on a variety of scientific computing workloads, without requiring the programmer to extensively rewrite code or limit themselves to what a DSL offers.
+With my colleagues at Intel Labs, I’m working on ParallelAccelerator, a compiler for the Julia programming language that attempts to bridge this productivity-efficiency gap in scientific computing.
+ParallelAccelerator discovers and exploits the implicit parallelism in source programs that use parallel programming patterns.
+For the most part, these patterns are already present in standard Julia, so programmers can use ParallelAccelerator to compile Julia programs with only minor changes to source code.
+Our results show that ParallelAccelerator enables orders-of-magnitude speedups over plain Julia on a variety of scientific computing workloads, without requiring the programmer to extensively rewrite code or add lots of type annotations to guide the compiler.

 Parallel programming is notoriously difficult.
 Programs can yield inconsistent answers, or even crash, due to unpredictable interactions between parallel tasks.
 But it doesn’t have to be this way: deterministic-by-construction programming models offer programmers the promise of freedom from subtle, hard-to-reproduce nondeterministic bugs in parallel code.
 To make that promise a reality, though, deterministic-by-construction parallel programming models must sharply restrict sharing of state between parallel tasks, usually either by disallowing sharing entirely or by restricting it to one type of data structure, such as single-assignment locations.